 Read our full PrivateVPN review.

-Free VPNs are generally a no-no when it comes to torrenting.
-Due to the large amount of bandwidth required, many free VPNs prohibit P2P activity.
+Using a free VPN for anonymous torrenting is generally a no-no. Due to the large amount of bandwidth required, many free VPN services prohibit P2P activity.
 Others aren’t secure, and many have data caps.
 The common adage that comes with free services is that if you don’t buy the product, then you are the product.
 This is especially true because a VPN isn’t just a piece of software, it’s an ongoing service that requires continuous resources and maintenance.

-TotalVPN, TunnelBear, and Hide.Me are all a bit more reputable, but they have speed or data caps that aren’t ideal for torrenting.
+TunnelBear, Windscribe, and Hide.Me’s free tiers are all a bit more reputable, but they have speed or data caps that aren’t ideal for torrenting.
 TunnelBear and VPNGate, a community-run VPN project, explicitly prohibit P2P filesharing.

 Some unscrupulous free VPN providers could well be scraping users’ personal data and selling it to third parties.
 One such high-profile case was Hola, a free VPN provider based in Israel.
 Hola was caught selling users’ bandwidth, and it was criticized for being opaque about how each Hola user became a node on the network rather than hosting its own dedicated VPN servers.